Erik-Holzinger/server-stack/docker/paperless/README.md

 Create the folders configured in the `.env` file for using `mkdir db redis consume data export media`.

 ### 3. Adjust router rule
-Replace the router rules for Xwiki in the `docker-compose.yml` file.
+Replace the router rules for paperless in the `docker-compose.yml` file.